wp-plugins/gotmls/readme.txt

 2. An example scan that found some threats.

 == Changelog ==

+= 1.2.10.31 =
+* Fixed Output Buffer issue for when ob_start has already been called.

 = 1.2.10.27 =
 * Enhanced the Automatic Fix process to handle bad directory permissions.